-Update: A new and innovative securement system called Q-POD has been installed on 10 of the MBTA's newest buses.
-These buses went into service on the Route 111 in February of 2021.
+Update: A new and innovative securement system called Q-POD has been installed on 10 of the MBTA's newest buses that went into service on the Route 111 in February of 2021.
 A customer survey to obtain user feedback on the system, which will help inform decisions regarding its use in future bus procurements, is live and information regarding how to take the survey by phone or online is available on all new buses.
-Future events to allow customers to view and test the system, and provide feedback, in a central location will be held in late summer or early fall of 2021.
+Four "on the road" open houses were held throughout the fall in order to collect additional feedback.
+Recommendations regarding the future use of the new securement system will be developed in early 2022